 Tylenol (acetaminophen) or Motrin/Advil (ibuprofen) may be helpful for pain.
 Sometimes a doctor will prescribe a stronger pain medicine.
 Antibiotics may also be ordered.

 Call the doctor’s office the next business day to schedule a follow-up appointment.
-If the condition worsens and you are not able to reach your doctor, you may go to the Saint Francis Health System Trauma Emergency Center.
+If the condition worsens and you are not able to reach your doctor, please visit a Warren Clinic Urgent Care or the Pedatric Trauma Emergency Center at Saint Francis.